 Over time you may require replacement parts for your Henley Stove.

 Replacement parts are available through your local stockist.

-Please contact your local stockist to establish the part you require for your stove.
+Please use the below diagram to establish the part you require for your stove.

 Please ensure you quote model name and also serial number of stove when ordering spare parts.